copernicus-mogley/zkav.club/README.md

 ### Partner communities

-Mutual aid, support and collaboration is on-going with and within our partner communities:
+Mutual aid, support and collaboration is on-going with and within our partner communities.

 - [Zechub](/partners/zechub.md)